microsoftgraph/dataconnect-solutions/Datasets/data-connect-dataset-plannertasks.md

 # PlannerTasks_v0 dataset

-The PlannerTasks_v0 dataset provides a list of Microsoft Outlook tasks available on Planner App.
-You can also connect your Planner App to ToDo App to get all Tasks at one place.
+The PlannerTasks_v0 dataset provides a list of Microsoft Outlook tasks assigned to a user, which are available on Planner App.
 Tasks in Microsoft Outlook tracks user-level work items.
 Users can note a task's start, due, and actual completion dates, its progress or status, and whether it's recurring or requires a reminder.
 All Planner Tasks are a part of a Plan, under which they're organized in buckets.
 By default, there is no plan or task.
-The user have to create a Plan, inside which they can add tasks and assign them to a predefined or custom bucket.
+The user has to create a Plan and the tasks inside, or someone in the organization can create a plan and assign tasks to that user.
+These tasks can now be assigned to a predefined or custom bucket, and progress can be tracked for both the task and the plan as a whole.

 The PlannerTasks_v0 dataset enables you to identify all the Planner tasks assigned to any of the users of a tenant that are secured by Azure Active Directory (Azure AD) in Microsoft 365.
 User accounts can be on Microsoft 365 or a Microsoft account (Hotmail.com, Live.com, MSN.com, Outlook.com, and Passport.com).

 ## Scenarios